Undergraduate Math Major

 Department of Mathematics Courses

-Actuaries continue to be in demand, with positions offering higher-than-average salaries and job security across multiple industries.
+Actuaries continue to be in demand, with positions offering higher-than-average salaries and job security across multiple industries: according to the U.S. Bureau of Labor Statistics, the 2021 mean pay for actuaries was $125,300 per year.
 The Department of Mathematics’ courses in actuarial probability and financial mathematics expose students to this role’s key skills and responsibilities and further prepare them to pass the two exams regulated by the Society of Actuaries.
 Learn more about the field and courses offered.

-Dispelling its reputation as complex and impenetrable, pure mathematics subjects illustrate just how universal these concepts are.
-Courses in advanced and linear algebra and calculus build upon familiar ideas while teaching students logical reasoning and how to prove and argue their mathematical insights.
+Despite its reputation as complex and impenetrable, a deep study of pure mathematics subjects will illustrate just how universal these concepts are.
+Courses in abstract algebra, advanced linear algebra and calculus build upon familiar ideas while teaching students logical reasoning and how to prove and argue their mathematical insights.
 Learn more about the topics covered.

 What Can You Do With a Math Degree?

 According to figures from the Bureau of Labor Statistics, employment opportunities for individuals with a math degree are expected to rise over the next ten years.
-Specifically, demand for actuaries, operations research analysts, and statisticians is predicted to grow 26% from 2018 to 2028—significantly faster than other occupations.
+Specifically, demand for actuaries, operations research analysts, and statisticians is predicted to grow 28% from 2020 to 2030—significantly faster than other occupations.

 Beyond these specific roles, advanced mathematics knowledge is versatile and broadly applicable.
 Whether for additional education or entering the workforce, students find their skills give them an edge in: